BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ??? info "Simbrief cannot be reached.
 What can I do?"
     Make sure you have filed a flight plan in Simbrief and Detailed Navlog is checked.

+??? info "BeyondATC freezes when I press my PTT button."
+    This happens when BeyondATC can't access your microphone.
+If you have that issue:

+    - Check that your microphone is connected and working
+    - Go to Settings > Privacy and security > Microphone and check that apps are allowed to use the microphone (at the bottom of the section)
+    - Open BATC, disconnect and reconnect your microphone

+??? info "BeyondATC cannot connect to the simulator"
+    Fistly, ensure the simulator is running at least as far as the main menu, preferably with you on the ground at your departure airport.
+If the issue persists trying the following steps, retrying to use BATC after each step:

+    1. Restart MSFS and BeyondATC - check task manager also and make sure any simconnect_ws.exe process is killed if still running after BATC is closed.
+    2. Ensure your antivirus and firewall are not blocking BATC from connecting to the internet.
+    3. Run BeyondATC as admin
+    4. Restart your PC
+    5. Uninstall BeyondATC, redownload from the website and install as admin
+    6. While BATC is still open, return to Main Menu in MSFS and retry BATC.
+It should display a message "The connection to the simulator has been lost".
+Spawn into the airport again and when ready, BATC should connect.
+    7. Alternatively, start BATC when in Main Menu.
+Before spawning at airport.
+    8. Try using a VPN (users from Turkey and Hong Kong may have issues using the software without)
+    9. Check if your Antivirus or Windows Security blocked any file from BeyondATC (especially the simconnect file).
+You will need to restore it to allow BATC to connect to the simulator.
+Then, add the entire BATC folder as an exception.